WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 Intro

 Advanced Custom Fields (ACF) is one of the leading meta field plugins.
-The get_field() function is one of the most important parts of the ACF API.
-Using this function, you can retrieve the value of any field created with ACF, regardless of the field type.
-It serves as a universal entry point, facilitating access to field values.
+The get_field() and the_field() functions are some of the most important parts of the ACF API.
+Using these functions, you can retrieve the value of any field created with ACF, regardless of the field type.
+They serve as a universal entry point, facilitating access to field values.

-In fact, it's the function you're going to use most often.
-The ACF plugin doesn't have a separate PHP namespace, so the function is available globally.
+In fact, these are the functions you're going to use most often.
+The ACF plugin doesn't have a separate PHP namespace, so the functions are available globally.

-It's important to note that the function is available only after the plugins_loaded action, and in order to work properly, you should call it only after the acf/init hook.
+Important note: Both functions are available only after the plugins_loaded action, and in order to work properly, you should call them only after the acf/init hook.

 The get_field function and the the_field function are both provided by ACF.
 While they function identically in terms of retrieving field values, they differ in how they handle the response. get_field returns the value, whereas the_field prints it directly.